Have you heard the term thought leadership tossed around and didn’t feel it applies to you?

 What if I run out of things to say?

-When sharing thought leadership content, you should commit to your niche market.
+You should commit to your niche market when sharing thought leadership content.
 However, the options for your subject matter are endless.
 When you see something happening locally, nationally, or around the world that impacts your industry, consider your personal outlook and share it.

 Choose from informational content to opinion pieces (keep it neutral and non-controversial if you do).
 Share success stories from your business, inform your followers of roadblocks you’ve experienced in your past and how you overcame them.
 The beauty of thought leadership is that it’s about sharing your personal voice.